krisbolton/cyber-warfare-explained/privacy-policy.md

 <h3>Sharing Your Personal Information</h3>

 <p>We share your Personal Information with third parties to help us use your Personal Information, as described above.
-For example, we use Google Analytics to help us understand how our customers use the Site - you can read more about how Google uses your Personal Information on <a href="https://www.google.com/intl/en/policies/privacy/">Google's Privacy Policy (External Link)</a>.</p>
+For example, we use Google Analytics to help us understand how our customers use the Site - you can read more about how Google uses your Personal Information on <a href="https://www.google.com/intl/en/policies/privacy/" target="_blank">Google's Privacy Policy (External Link)</a>.</p>

 <p>Finally, we may also share your Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful requests for information we receive, or to otherwise protect our rights.</p>